This article was originally published in 2017. It was fully updated in December 2022.

 The first Boeing 747 made its maiden flight on February 9, 1969, a year before entering service with the fondly remembered airline Pan American World Airways.

-It's been a passenger favorite ever since.
-It's doubled as a flying White House as Air Force One, as well as being the setting for many a Hollywood airborne adventure.
+It quickly became a passenger favorite.
+It’s doubled as a flying White House as Air Force One, as well as being the setting for many a Hollywood airborne adventure.

-There are close to 500 of the big planes still flying, although many airlines are now replacing their passenger 747s with larger, more advanced, and more efficient twin-engine planes.
+However, in the years since then, many airlines have opted to replace their passenger 747s with larger, more advanced, and more efficient twin-engine planes.

 The first wide-body